- The enterprise software market is far less efficient than generally assumed.

 Ease of Product Comparison

 Enterprise software is not an easily compared product.
 Enterprise software is a complex product which for which the interpretation changes depending upon one’s perspective and who is presenting the information regarding the product, as well as the pre-existing software that the buyer has already purchased.
 Enterprise software buyers will very frequently not understand much of what they are buying.
-This is simply the nature of enterprise software, which is one of the most complex products that any company will purchase.
-It is in fact far more complex than computer hardware.
-Increasingly, understanding computer hardware at a detailed level means understanding physics, particularly how electrons are controlled by various mechanisms.
+This is simply the nature of enterprise software, which is one of the most sophisticated products that any company will purchase.
+It is, in fact, far more complicated than computer hardware.
+Increasingly, understanding computer hardware at a detailed level means understanding physics, mainly how various mechanisms control electrons.
 However, it is not necessary to get to that level of detail make purchase decisions, as specifications can be compared.
-However, the software cannot be compared as easily on gross specifications.
-In order to appreciate the distinctions between various applications, it can take years working in the application.
-As an example, I was familiar with PlanetTogether’s Galaxy APS for at least three years before I realized it contained multi-plant planning functionality, and I did not realize this until I met the business requirement on a client.
-Except in rare software categories, like CRM, it simply impossible to know everything about what an enterprise software application can do, and how it can be used.
+However, the software cannot be compared as quickly on gross specifications.
+To appreciate the distinctions between various applications, it can take years working in the application.
+As an example, I was familiar with PlanetTogether’s Galaxy APS for at least three years before I realized it contained multi-plant planning functionality, and I did not know this until I met the business requirement on a client.
+Except in rare software categories, like CRM, it merely impossible to know everything about what an enterprise software application can do, and how it can be used.

 Consumer Reports is an excellent example of a financially independent entity that provides ratings of products and vendors and is a great boon to the efficiency of the market for consumer products.
 Yelp is another example of a rating entity that while they cannot police every fake review written, is not known to have a financial bias towards those entities that are rated.
 That is, a local dentist cannot pay Yelp to change its reviews.
-Yelp has been extremely important in improving the efficiency of the market for local services, channeling more customers to higher rated businesses – which improves market efficiency.
+Yelp has been extremely important in improving the efficiency of the market for local services, channelling more customers to higher-rated businesses – which enhances market efficiency.

 Few financially unbiased media entities exist that provide objective information on enterprise software.
-Some of the best-known names, notably Gartner have the largest financial bias.
+Some of the best-known names, notably Gartner, have the most substantial financial bias.
 This will be covered in specific detail later in this book.
 In interviewing buyers as well as performing troubleshooting and diagnostic projects for problematic implementations, it is clear that buyers are not able to consistently determine application capabilities, the level of vendor innovation, or even the fit between enterprise software and their business requirements.
-The evidence I present for this is that the applications that score the best in our multiple dimensions – but specifically along the lines of maintainability, usability, functionality, and implement-ability (what we call MUFI for short) are only very rarely the best selling applications in their respective software categories.
+The evidence I present for this is that the applications that score the best in our multiple dimensions.
+But specifically along the lines of maintainability, usability, functionality, and implement-ability (what we call MUFI for short) are only very rarely the best selling applications in their respective software categories.